Follow Me on Facebook

 I should’ve hopped on more opportunities just like that.
 I could have joined a casting agency and been that foreigner in tourism videos, commercials, and movies, even if I was just an extra laowai face needed in the background.

-Fun chances like that are readily available throughout China, and though they’re not always the easiest to find unless you’re connected, the effort it’d take to land those
+Fun chances like that are readily available throughout China, and though they’re not always the easiest to find unless you’re connected, an unforgettable 'laowai privilege' experience would have surely been worth the effort it’d take to land the opportunity.

 I Didn’t Sit in on a Live Taping of a TV Show